Multi-Agent Route Planning as a QUBO Problem: QUBO Formulation of MaRP

 \textbf{Hard penalty ($\lambda_{\text{hard}}$):} Here $\lambda$ is set to an extremely large value, effectively turning the overlap penalty into a hard constraint.
 This mirrors the theoretical reduction in Theorem~\ref{thm:nphard}, where we chose $\lambda$ greater than the sum of all coverage rewards to forbid overlapping routes in any optimal solution,

 With $\lambda_{\text{hard}}$ the QUBO solver will strongly favor solutions with no pairwise overlaps, even if that means sacrificing considerable coverage. \\

-\textbf{Soft penalty ($\lambda_{\text{soft}}$):} In contrast, a moderate or small $\lambda$ treats overlap as a soft constraint, allowing some redundancy if it significantly boosts coverage.
+\textbf{Soft penalty ($\lambda_{\text{soft}}$):} In contrast, a moderate or small $\lambda$ treats overlap as a soft constraint, allowing some redundancy if it significantly increases route utility.
 Selecting the right $\lambda_{\text{soft}}$ is non-trivial.
-We employed a data-driven heuristic to estimate a reasonable $\lambda$ from the problem instance itself.
-Specifically, we compute:
+We therefore use a scale-aware heuristic that compares a typical route reward with a typical total overlap level.
+Let